Riverside Park (Manhattan): Geography and design

 Riverside Park is classified by the Parks Department as a community park covering 253.17 acre.
 The primary section of Riverside Park is the tiered slopes between the Henry Hudson Parkway and Riverside Drive from 72nd Street to 125th Street, designated as both an official New York City landmark and a NRHP site.
 This section ranges from 100 to 500 ft wide.
 The eastern border of the park is generally Riverside Drive, a curving avenue with a maximum grade of 1 in 27.
 Various apartment buildings and religious/educational institutions on Riverside Drive overlook the park.
 The Henry Hudson Parkway, on the park's western border, contains numerous interchanges that are included as part of the official landmark designation.

 The 1930s rebuild was designed by architect Michael Rapuano, a Rome Prize Fellow, who placed London plane trees and Robinia trees atop the Freedom Tunnel.
 At 74th and 97th Streets, curving stone staircases led from the top of the tunnel to the playgrounds below.
 During the renovation, much of the original topography was modified in order to conceal the tunnel, and large clusters of trees were installed elsewhere in the park.
 Most of the initial plantings were removed by the 1980s.

 There is also a northern section of the park from 135th Street to 155th Street and adjacent to Riverbank State Park.
 This area is designed more simply than the rest of the park, as the Henry Hudson Parkway is elevated in the area, and much of the space is occupied by parking lots.
-It is not protected by either the Landmarks Preservation Commission or the NRHP.
+It is neither protected by the Landmarks Preservation Commission nor listed on the NRHP.